How much does a cleaner cost in Sydney?

 1. The intensity of cleaning required

-No two places are alike, one might be dirtier than the other and might require a lot more supplies and efforts than the other.
+No two places are alike, one might be dirtier than the other and might require a lot more supplies and effort than the other.
 The hourly rates or the rates per space might change also in accordance with this prominent factor.

 2. Number of cleaners involved